-The TimeZone commands allow you to manage the time zone used by the Time command and the TIME() function.
+The TimeZone commands allow you to manage the time zone used by the Time command and the TIME(…) function.
+They do not affect the no-parameter TIME() function.
 They affect only your BASIC! program, not any other time-related operation on your device.